 Research · Published · Updated · By Ron Villomo

-Real-Time Voice Translation Benchmark 2026: Latency and Stability
+Real-Time Voice Translation Benchmark 2026: Latency, Stability, and Comprehension

 Key findings — n=30 utterances across 3 conversational clips